Skip navigation

 Bleeding time

-Bleeding time is a blood test that looks at how fast small blood vessels close to stop you from bleeding.
+Bleeding time is a medical test that measures how fast small blood vessels in the skin stop bleeding.

 How the Test is Performed

-A blood pressure cuff inflates around your upper arm.
-While on the cuff is on your arm, the health care provider makes two small cuts on the lower arm.
-They are just just deep enough to cause a tiny amount of bleeding.
+A blood pressure cuff is inflated around your upper arm.
+While the cuff is on your arm, the health care provider makes two small cuts on the lower arm.
+They are just deep enough to cause a tiny amount of bleeding.

 How to Prepare for the Test

-The tiny cuts are very shallow.
+The tiny cuts are very shallow, and can be made with a small lancet or with a special instrument with a spring that makes a very shallow cut.
 Most people say it feels like a skin scratch.

 Why the Test is Performed